 The variable UPRHMO identifies records for HMO coverage when the household respondent reported that the insurance was purchased through an HMO, reported the insurance company was an HMO, or described the plan as an HMO.
 In all cases the respondent answered a question using the term "HMO."
+The HMO question is asked of all private coverage records, even if the person also reports Medicaid or another government-sponsored plan with hospital/physician coverage in the round.
 UPRHMO is set to 1 YES if either of the following conditions are met: